dopenchills/quasar-monorepo-experiments/README.md

 This project uses `pnpm` workspaces to manage a monorepo structure.

-The parent project is built with the Quasar Framework.
+The `frontend` package is built with the Quasar Framework.

-The subpackages also rely on Quasar but just provide custom components built on top of Quasar.
+The other subpackages also rely on Quasar but just provide custom components built on top of Quasar.
 These subpackages cannot yet be built independently.

+### `frontend` package

+This package is the main package

 ### `counter` Subpackage